StaceyyBee/TyreDamage/README.md

 Unique:						--Add vehicles with a unique amount of tyres. (id = veh-hash, wh = wheel-ID's)
 						--For example the "Raptor" has 2 wheels on the front and 1 wheel on back.

 Except:						--Blacklisted vehicles that cant be stopped if tyres are popped.
-By default cop cars are ignored.
+By default cop cars, boats and helicopters are ignored.
 						--Numbers will ignore the whole vehicle class (example: 14 will ignore all boats) --Strings will ignore the specific vehicles (example: "fbi" will ignore the FBI car)